 Please see all of our policies below:

-- Parents/visitors are requested to use the intercom system at the Entrance Door.
+- Parents/visitors are requested to use the intercom system upon arrival.

 - All parents/visitors are asked to ensure that the Main Entrance Door and any gates are closed properly at all times.
 This is in the interests of safety and security for the children and staff.